6 Advice and commentary

 current and likely future impact of the procedure on the NHS.

-NICE's public involvement programme (PIP) seeks information about the impact of both the condition and the procedure on patients or their carers before the Committee meeting.
+NICE's people and communities team seeks information about the impact of both the condition and the procedure on patients or their carers before the committee meeting.
 Patient commentators can provide insight into outcomes not fully described in the scientific literature, such as quality of life.
 Their views are obtained by means of a questionnaire.

 The names of patient commentators are personal data under the Data Protection Act 1998 and are not released into the public domain.
 However, an anonymised copy of information supplied by patients about their experience of the procedure is available on request.

 Occasionally, the programme is notified about procedures for which it may be inappropriate or impossible to obtain commentary from patient commentators (for example, an intraoperative diagnostic procedure that a patient may be unaware has been used during their treatment).
-The suitability of a topic for gaining patient commentary is discussed as part of developing each brief.
-Patient commentary is not sought if the Committee Chair, the programme team and the PIP all agree it would not be appropriate.
+The suitability of a topic for gaining patient commentary is discussed as part of developing each scope.
+Patient commentary is not sought if the committee chair, the NICE team and the people and communities team all agree it would not be appropriate.

 For all procedures, a statement is made in the guidance to indicate what NICE did to obtain patient commentary, and with what results.
 This is normally covered by 1 of the following categories: